 There are a few disadvantages to this option, of course.
 Certain states (see below) make the process trickier than average, though most don't.
 If you already have a middle name, you have to choose one or feel like "one of those people" by listing more than one middle name whenever you give your full name.
 Getting used to having a middle name is also a process, and you may need to add this middle name to a lot of documents.
 Everything from your driver's license to passport must be in the exact same name with the same middle name, especially if your first and last names are both fairly common.

 Some States Make This Tricky

-Our site can help facilitate this name change in most states, but six states make the process trickier.
-These states are: California, New Jersey, New York, Ohio, Pennsylvania, and Washington State.
+Our site can help facilitate this name change in most states, but five states make the process trickier.
+These states are: New Jersey, New York, Ohio, Pennsylvania, and Washington State.
 In these states, you need to petition the court to change your name from your maiden to middle name.
 The process can be relatively easy or stressful, depending on how much you like bureaucracy and the court system!
 For many people, it's stressful just because it takes more time and name changes can already be a time-consuming process.
 If you live in one of these states, hyphenation may well be the easiest option.